 - 1. Schedule a meeting with the advisor to assess progress toward the degree. - 2.
 Understand the contents of the MSW Program Manual for Classroom and Field. - 3.
-Consult the FAQ's posted on the school's webpage as needed. - 4.
-Notify the advisor in a timely way if experiencing a problem. - 5.
-Communicate with the advisor.
+Notify the advisor in a timely way if experiencing a problem. - 4.
+Communicate with the advisor on an ongoing basis.